 - System Jo Anal – Water-based lube

 - Cleanstream Relax – Desensitizing anal lube

-The best lube for anal sex is Silicone based lubes.
-My personal favourite is Wet Platinum Premium Lube which contains the highest grade silicone.
-It is slick, slippery and last much longer than any other lubes.
+The best lube for anal sex is Silicone-based lubes.
+Our favorite is Wet Platinum Premium Lube which contains the highest grade silicone.
+It is slick, slippery, and lasts much longer than other lubes.
 The only downside is you can’t use it with silicone toys as it breaks them down.